hackmtlca/blogs-r-us/README.md

 ## Context

 Blogs "Я" Us is a casual blogging site for you and your network.
 Everything is private, no one should have access to other's information.
-This said, during the past few weeks, Jack reported that there were weird changed to the website.
+This said, during the past few weeks, Jack reported that there were weird changes happening to the website.
 He says that he's tired of looking for `SQL Injections`, he needs others' help.
 Can you find out what's going on?

 ## Addition Note